Do I Need A Home Security System?

 Data also communicated that rental properties are more likely to be robbed than residents, who, unlike us, own our home.
 The least likely group to become a victim of burglary is those living in either single-unit housing or housing with ten or more units.
 We figure this is because criminals want to avoid being seen leaving the crime scene.

 Burglary by Household Member Demographics

 Something we found disturbing in our research was that who we are, in terms of race, age, and gender can affect how likely you are to be burgled when someone is home.
 The most vulnerable are homes with single females and children.
 For burglaries when no one is home, the most vulnerable groups are single males with children at 59 out of 1,000 cases, and then single females with children at 54 out of 1,000 cases.
-Interestingly, single males are more likely to be burglarized when no one is home than single females, but if someone’s home, the genders have equal changes of being burglarized.
-The report also found that American Indian or Alaska Native heads of house holds experienced high rates of burglary at 57 out of 1,000.
+Interestingly, single males are more likely to be burglarized when no one is home than single females, but if someone’s home, the genders have equal chances of being burglarized.
+The report also found that American Indian or Alaska Native heads of households experienced high rates of burglary at 57 out of 1,000.